Dwalex02/SocialApp/README.md

 # JsonEncoder

 This file contains a custom JSON encoder class `JsonEncoder` that extends `JSONEncoder` from the `json` module.
-This class is used to handle encoding of date objects in a specific way, allowing them to be serialized to JSON forma
+This class is used to handle encoding of date objects in a specific way, allowing them to be serialized to JSON format.